scanner-research/scanner/docs/quickstart.rst

 Ingesting multiple videos
 -------------------------

 The first change is that we need to ingest all of our videos.
-This means changing our call to :code:`inges_videos` to take a list of three tuples, instead of just one:
+This means changing our call to :code:`ingest_videos` to take a list of three tuples, instead of just one:

 .. code-block:: python